If you’re trying to figure out how to budget with irregular income, we’ve got the solution for you.

 1. Your Budget is Set in Stone.

 Talk about a budget, and most people imagine something you set at the beginning of the month (or, worse, the year!) and then twist yourself in knots trying to match it.
 Or else you failed.
 Everything in your life changes week-to-week and day-to-day, why pretend a budget is different?
 Budgets can and should be flexible.

 2. Your Budget Is Built Around Anticipated Income.

 Budgeting money you don’t have yet is like a farmer promising exact deliveries of crops to his neighbors the day after he puts seeds in the ground.
 It doesn’t work.
 Instead, he should wait until the crops actually grow, then take stock and divvy them up appropriately.
 What you actually have is different from what you think you might have.

 A budget that replicates itself each month without thinking or a budget built on a hopeful forecast of what money might come in is, at its best ineffective; at its worst, downright dangerous—especially with variable income.

 You need a budget that is as nimble and adaptive as you are (or hope to be).
-You need a budget that works with the money you already have in hand, and that helps you prepare for your future plans.
+You need a budget that works with the amount of income you already have in hand, and that helps you prepare for your future plans.
 And the things you don’t know about yet.
 A budget that puts you in the driver’s seat.

-Over the next eight weeks, right here in this space, we will teach you how to build and maintain a flexible budget that will become one of your greatest tools.
+Over the next eight posts in this series, right here in this space, we will teach you how to build and maintain a flexible budget that will become one of your greatest tools.
 Your business—and your life—will never be the same.